Thibaultce/react-azuredevops-buildonce-deploymany/article/react-azuredevops-buildonce-deploymany.md

 #### The solution

-Instead of insterting (during the build) the value of the environment variables in the generated file, we are doing to insert some well-defined tags.
-These tags will then be replaced at deploy time accordingly.
+Instead of inserting (during the build) the value of the environment variables in the generated file, we insert some well-defined tags.
+These tags will then be replaced at deploy time accordingly by the correct values.

-The solution can be decomposed into 5 steps:
+The solution is decomposed into 5 big steps:
-1. Build pipeline - Tokenisation of the environment variables
+1. Tokenisation of the environment variables in the solution files
-2. Build pipeline - Build the solution
+2. *Build pipeline* - Build the solution
-3. Release pipeline - Download the build artifact
+3. *Release pipeline* - Download the build artifact
-4. Release pipeline - Replace the tags in the generated files
+4. *Release pipeline* - Replace the tags in the generated files
-5. Release pipeline - Deploy the application to Azure App Service
+5. *Release pipeline* - Deploy the application to Azure App Service

 The 3 last steps have to be done for each environment.

 ##### 1. Tokenisation of the environment variables

-The *.env.production* file is now inserting tags into the generated files so the system can easily identify where the files need to be updated.
-Each variable have the same tag delimiter, in our case we picked "[!...!]".
+The *.env.production* file now inserts tags into the generated files so the system can easily identify where the files need to be updated.
+Each variable has the same tag delimiter, in our case we picked "[!...!]".
 Exemple:

 ```javascript